The Best Senior Cell Phone Plans, Tested and Reviewed in 2024

 - Our team tested each phone carrier’s service for two weeks.
 During that time, we took notes about essential details.
 That included the coverage, speeds, useful features, and our overall experience with the carrier.
 We used the plan in different locations to see if the carrier’s coverage was consistent as we traveled.

-- In addition to the two-week testing, our tech experts also used their own personal experience with the plans they’ve had long-term.
-(We all have cell phones after all!)
+- In addition to the two-week testing, our tech experts used their own experience with the plans they’ve had long-term.
 Whether we’ve had the same tried-and-true carrier for years or had to switch to a new plan because of coverage or cost issues, we give you our honest opinions.

 How We Chose the Best Cell Phone Plans